chaos-lab/nachbar/Readme.md

 Following technologies are used in the project:

   - node.js
+  - express
   - mongodb
   - mongoose
   - coffee-script
-  - express
   - jade
+  - backbone.js
+  - socket.io
   - jquery
   - jquery-ui
-  - socket.io
-  - backbone.js
+  - blueprint

 # How to run